Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Model

 The pressure $p$ is determined by the isothermal equation of state, $p = c_T^2 \rho$, where $c_T$ is the isothermal sound speed.
 Dissipation is characterized by the shear viscosity $\eta_0$ and the bulk viscosity $\zeta_0$.
 The random stress tensor $\bm{\Pi}^{\mathrm{ran}}$ accounts for thermal fluctuations, modeled as Gaussian white noise satisfying the fluctuation-dissipation theorem:

 In this study, we investigate the nonequilibrium steady state under uniform shear flow.
 Specifically, we consider a state characterized by a constant mean density and a linear mean velocity profile:

 where $\dot{\gamma}$ is the shear rate and $\bm{e}_x$ is the unit vector in the $x$-direction.
+The origin of the $y$ coordinate is chosen at the center of the simulation domain, so that $-L_y/2\leq y<L_y/2$ and the mean velocity vanishes at $y=0$.
 To maintain this flow profile in a periodic domain and analyze bulk properties free from wall effects, we impose shear-periodic boundary conditions (also known as Lees-Edwards boundary conditions):

 Physically, these boundary conditions can be interpreted as an extension of standard periodic boundary conditions.
 As illustrated in Fig.~\ref{fig1}, while standard periodic boundaries imply a lattice of stationary image boxes, shear-periodic boundaries correspond to image boxes sliding relative to the central box with a velocity $\dot{\gamma} L_y$, thereby sustaining uniform shear flow.
 We note that introducing solid walls induces confinement effects that severely complicate the analysis of bulk properties; for a detailed discussion on such wall effects, we refer the reader to our previous work~\cite{Nakano2025-tj}.